wardley-maps-community/awesome-wardley-maps/contributing.md

 Please note that this project is released with a [Contributor Code of Conduct](https://wardley-maps-community.github.io/awesome-wardley-maps/code-of-conduct).
 By participating in this project you agree to abide by its terms.

+Read the [awesome manifesto](https://github.com/sindresorhus/awesome/blob/main/awesome.md) for more information about what is considered awesome.

 ## Adding something to an awesome list

 If you have something awesome to contribute to an awesome list, this is how you do it.